 You know that flu shot for kids and adults are safe and effective.
-You know that everyone should get one.
+You know that when it comes to how often you should get a flu shot, the answer is every year.
 You even know all the ingredients in the flu shot.
-But do you know when to get your flu shot?
-There’s a specific answer: Late October to early November is the ideal time to get a flu shot.
-So mark your calendar.
+But you have one nagging question: When is the best time to get a flu shot?
+Generally, experts say October.
+But with a complicated flu season ahead thanks to COVID, that answer is a bit more complicated for 2021.
 Still, if you’re in the middle of flu season, it’s not too late to get a flu shot.
-Here’s what happens if you get a late shot, and, for those that got it early, here’s how long your flu shot will last.
+Here’s the best time for the flu shot, and, for those that got it early, how long your flu shot will last.

-If you decide to wait until January to get yours, likewise, you may be in for a not-so-fun flu season.
-“Delaying vaccination might permit greater immunity later in the season,” the board that advises the CDC on vaccine acknowledges, but that “deferral could result in missed opportunities to vaccinate.”
+If you decide to wait until January to get your flu shot, likewise, you may be in for a not-so-fun flu season.
+“Delaying vaccination might permit greater immunity later in the season,” the board that advises the Centers for Disease Control and Prevention on vaccines acknowledges, but that “deferral could result in missed opportunities to vaccinate.”

 So you’re damned if you do, damned if you don’t, and double damned if you get the flu in the midst of this existential crisis.
 Which is why you should get your shot right now, at this very moment.
 Go ahead, we’ll wait.

-According to the Center For Disease Control And Prevention, flu season occurs between October and May and peaks between December and February.
-And while the flu season’s peak is well known, pharmacies seem to have not received the message.
-The likes of CVS and Walgreens (the two biggest pharmacies in the country) offer the “convenience” of such shots as early as August, along with incentives like a 20 percent off shopping pass.
+Flu season runs from October to May and peaks between December and February.
+And although the flu season’s peak is well known, pharmacies seem to have not received the message.
+The likes of CVS and Walgreens (the two biggest pharmacies in the country) offer the “convenience” of such flu shots for kids and adults as early as August, along with incentives like a 20 percent off shopping pass.
 But why?
 What gives with the pushy purveyors of the flu shot?

 The simple fact is that the rise of retail medical clinics inside drug stores along with state laws allowing pharmacists to administer them have made flu shots more marketable year-round.
 You could argue that these pharmacies are using their power for good — getting a jump on the flu season by marketing the shots early.